-Whilst studying with us, you’ll have a variety of opportunities to work with local media and cultural organisations.
-Students have previously worked with the BBC, Maverick Television, Warwickshire County Cricket Club, newspapers, magazine, PR companies and local radio stations.
+The city is home to a variety of media and cultural organisations.
+Our students have previously worked with BBC Birmingham, Maverick Television, Warwickshire County Cricket Club, newspapers, magazines, PR companies and local radio stations.

 BBC Birmingham is based in the Mailbox which is only a short walk away from the University’s City Centre Campus.
-You can pop in for a tour behind the scenes of their TV and radio studios, including Midlands Today and BBC WM, and BBC3.
+Their TV and radio studios are the home of Midlands Today, BBC WM, and BBC3.
 A little further afield you'll find the BBC Drama Village in Selly Oak, which is where top BBC dramas, such as Doctors, are filmed.

-Cine-Excess International Film Festival has relocated to BCU having previously operated in London’s West End and Brighton, and offers a great opportunity for Film students to work with the organisers on a range of external events.
+Cine-Excess International Film Festival has relocated to BCU having previously operated in London’s West End and Brighton, and offers a great opportunity for Film students who may be able to work with the organisers on a range of external events.
 This annual event attracts visiting international filmmakers, as well as hosting UK theatrical premieres on a regular basis.

-In addition, Europe’s largest Indian film festival, Birmingham Indian Film Festival, returned to this city this summer for its fourth consecutive year to host curated premieres of South Asian independent films in venues such as in Cineworld Broad Street, mac Birmingham and The Mockingbird Cinema and Kitchen.
-Students worked at the festival in a variety of roles such as; volunteering, managing screenings and creating digital content, and Professor Rajinder Dudrah lead a panel debate exploring independent Indian cinema.
+In addition, Europe’s largest Indian film festival, Birmingham Indian Film Festival, returned to this city last summer for its fifth consecutive year to host curated premieres of South Asian independent films in venues, such as in Cineworld Broad Street, mac Birmingham and The Mockingbird Cinema.
+Students worked at the festival in a variety of roles such as: volunteering, managing screenings and creating digital content, which you can learn more about here.

-There’s also ample opportunity to volunteer at the numerous music, food, literary and visual arts festivals that take place in the city!
+There may also be volunteering opportunities linked to the numerous music, food, literary and visual arts festivals that take place in the city!

-Our PR students are also looking forward to the Midlands PR Conference due to take place at BCU in April 2019.
-It will be jointly staged by CIPR and PRCA Midlands and is a fantastic opportunity for them to hear from exciting speakers, take part in workshops and meet professionals at a networking lunch.
+BCU hosted the last Midlands PR Conference jointly staged by CIPR and PRCA Midlands.
+This was a fantastic opportunity for students to hear from exciting speakers, take part in workshops and meet professionals at a networking lunch.
 Our students will be involved in the third event currently scheduled for spring 2021.

-With hundreds students studying media production, film, journalism, music industries and PR with us in Birmingham School of Media and plenty of societies to join such as; Scratch Radio, Scratch TV, Film Society, Brumwise, Write Club, DJ Society and BCU Live Sound Society, there’ll be plenty to keep you entertained.
+With hundreds of students studying media production, film, journalism, music industries and PR with us in the Birmingham Institute of Media and plenty of societies to join such as: Scratch Radio, Scratch TV, Film Society, Brumwise, Write Club, DJ Society and BCU Live Sound Society, there’ll be plenty to keep you entertained.

 Birmingham is the UK’s second-largest city with a population of around one million people.
-It is also the youngest major city in Europe, with under-20s accounting for 29% of its population (West Midlands Growth Company) and the second most cost-effective city for students (UNiDAYS 2017).
-We have excellent transport links giving you easy access to other major cities such as London and Manchester and you’ll also be a stone’s throw away from Digbeth, which was recently voted the ‘Coolest Neighbourhood in Britain’ by The Sunday Times' Homes supplement.
+It is also the youngest major city in the UK, with under-20s accounting for 28% of its population (West Midlands Growth Company).
+We have excellent transport links giving you easy access to other major cities such as London and Manchester.
+You’ll also be a stone’s throw away from Digbeth, which was previously voted the ‘Coolest Neighbourhood in Britain’ by The Sunday Times' Homes supplement.
 Steven Spielberg and Warner Bros. even filmed scenes for Ready Player One there!